AmineDjeghri/awesome-os-setup/README.md

 - <ins>Pycharm Jupyter Notebook</ins> : Use the one provided in Pycharm.
 It provides better autocomplete.
 - <ins>Free Cloud GPU </ins> Google Colab you can either put your git repositories inside google drive to use them in colab, or directly import git repo inside colab without google drive

-- <ins>SFTP</ins> : Filezilla (work with private key: add it in edit/connection/sftp or use pageant)
+- <ins>Filezilla</ins> : for SFTP (work with private key: add it in edit/connection/sftp or use pageant)
 - Git emojis: https://gitmoji.dev/
 - Latex Handwriting recognition: https://detexify.kirelabs.org/classify.html
 - Turn math equations and snipping to latex code: https://mathpix.com/